michaelsg/elmish-effects/README.md

 `onEffects` is called after init and after each update with an `EffectType list`. `onSelfMsg` is like `update` for effect managers.
 Both of these functions may return a modified state asynchronously.

-To post messages back to the user program `Platform.sendToApp` is used. `Platform.sendToSelf` is used to equque private messages used by effect managers.
+To post messages back to the user program `Platform.sendToApp` is used. `Platform.sendToSelf` is used to enqueue private messages which will be delivered one-at-a-time to the `onSelfMsg` function.